-The setup detailed above will assign all 24 console channels to DAW control, as shown below ipMIDI Port 5 ipMIDI Port 6
+The setup detailed above will assign all 24 console channels to DAW control, as shown below

 If using only one or two 8424 console fader banks for DAW control, the Logic Controller Setup must be configured accordingly to match the 8424 consoles selected DAW fader bank.
 The first Logic MCU device Pro must match with the first fader bank selected on the 8424 console.